-The arbitral tribunal does not have direct powers of compulsion in respect of production of documents or the attendance of witnesses at the hearing No provisions prevent the arbitrators from drawing adverse inference from a failure by a party to comply with a request of evidence production - ie, the arbitrators may interpret this behaviour to the advantage of the other party.
+Arbitral tribunals do not have direct powers of compulsion in respect of production of documents or the attendance of witnesses at the hearing.
+No provision prevents the arbitrators from drawing adverse inference from a party's failure to comply with a request of evidence production.